AyrA/CommandoCheatTool/docs/Levels.md

 ### Completion

 Go right from the start and grab the machine gun if you did not get it in the previous level.
-Then drop down the first hole to the right.
+Then drop down the first hole you get to.
 To the very bottom left will be the first officer you have to elliminate.
 Your guy will announce when he gets him.